pzerger/supplemental/PMP/49-pmbok-processes.md

 Cost is the most critical factor in any organization.
 The process of estimating, allocating and controlling the cost of the whole project comes in project cost management.
 The budget is fixed according to the project activities.
 The costs are estimated during the planning phase and controlled if it exceeds during execution.

 #### 20 – Plan Cost Management
-The process of cost management plan includes the policies, procedures and guidelines to plan, manage, and control the project costs.
+The ***plan cost management*** process includes the policies, procedures and guidelines to plan, manage, and control the project costs.
 It also includes documenting the costs throughout the project.
 The cost management plan is done according to the project activities, schedule, resource and requirements.

 #### 21 – Estimate Costs
 This process includes estimating all the monetary resources included in the project activities to achieve the target on scheduled time.
 The costs are estimated based on the resource requirements.
 The main objective of this process is to determine the overall cost required to complete the process.

 #### 22 – Determine Budget
-The process of combining the cost of all the project activities to establish the formal cost baseline of the overall project.
+This is the process of combining the cost of all the project activities to establish the formal cost baseline of the overall project.
 This process helps in projects cost flow, risk management.
 Cost baseline helps in monitoring and controlling the cost of individual activities.

 #### 23 - Control Costs
-The process of monitoring and controlling the cost of individual project activities during execution is called a control cost process.
+The process of monitoring and controlling the cost of individual project activities during execution is called the ***control costs*** process.
 The costs are controlled and brought to the cost baseline if exceeds.
 The document of cost update is maintained throughout the project.

 [Back to Knowledge Areas](#10-knowledge-areas-of-project-management)

 ### Quality Management

-The process of achieving assured quality with respect to scope, time and cost is project quality management.
+The process of achieving assured quality with respect to scope, time and cost is project ***quality management***.
 With proper quality management, an organization can achieve customer satisfaction and enhance further productivity.
 The process of quality management is in three phases of project management: Planning, execution, and monitoring and controlling.

 #### 24 – Plan Quality Management
-Plan Quality Management process is the process of identifying the quality requirements and quality standards relevant to the project output.
+The ***plan quality management*** process is the process of identifying the quality requirements and quality standards relevant to the project output.
 The document of a set of quality standards is prepared for each project activities.
 The methodology used, the resource assigned, the cost and the time allocated are the major factors affecting quality.

 #### 25 – Manage Quality
-Manage Quality process is the process of managing all the project activities according to the quality management plan while executing.
+The ***manage quality*** process is the process of managing all the project activities according to the quality management plan while executing.
 The main objective of managing quality process is to integrate all the quality policies in the project activities to maintain the quality plan management.

 #### 26 – Control Quality
-Control Quality process is the process of monitoring and controlling the executed project activities according to quality management.
+The ***control quality*** process is the process of monitoring and controlling the executed project activities according to quality management.
 The main objective of this process is to ensure the project output is correct, complete and meet the expectations of the customer and the quality plan.
 This process also includes the documentation of results obtained during the control quality process.

 [Back to Knowledge Areas](#10-knowledge-areas-of-project-management)

 ### Resource Management

-The project resource management involves managing human resource, material, equipment, knowledge and time.
+The project ***resource management*** involves managing human resource, material, equipment, knowledge and time.
 Recourse plays a very important role during the execution of the project.
 There are 6 Project resource management processes in three phases of project management.

 #### 27 – Plan Resource Management
- Plan Resource Management process is a process of identifying the required resources, equipment for the required for the project activities.
+ The ***plan resource management*** process is a process of identifying the required resources, equipment for the required for the project activities.
 Planning resources include preparing the user guide document to identify, acquire, manage and monitor the required resources for project activities.

 #### 28 – Estimate Activity Resources
-The process of estimating the type and amount of resources required for each project activities.
+This is the process of estimating the type and amount of resources required for each project activities.
 The main objective of estimating resources is to plan the resource requirement for the overall project.

  #### 29 – Acquire Resources
 The process of acquiring the resources like team members, types of equipment and other resources required for the project delivery.
 The main objective of this process is to ensure there is no shortfall of resources required for the project.